Sushma Swaraj: A woman with a compassionate heart

 As a member of the community, a powerful orator and appreciator of art and culture, Swaraj always encouraged youngsters to excel in these fields.

-Sariga Mathews, deputy head of Prime Hospital, Dubai, recalls her student days at the Saint Anthony Senior Secondary School in Hauz Khas, Delhi in 1998.
+Sariga Mathews, deputy manager humran resources at the Prime Hospital, Dubai, recalls her student days at the Saint Anthony Senior Secondary School in Hauz Khas, Delhi in 1998.
 “I won an award for singing and Sushma Swaraj, the then Chief Minister of Delhi, was the chief guest at the event.
 She lovingly patted me on the head while giving me the certificate and appreciated my music.
 I cannot forget her kind words of encouragement that made such a deep impact on me.
 I am heartbroken at her untimely demise.
 She was such an inspiration to all women,” said Mathew.

 Rich tributes